rc-devs/daily-task-manager/daily-task-manager/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Development Notes (Non-Angular)

+Using the development tools has been extremely helpful with this project.
+It can be difficult at times to intuitively identify where elements of the code are displaying when multiple components are being rendered.

+In addition to our class, rewatching video lectures and reading through the angular documentation (https://angular.dev) has been crucial for this to be anywhere near functional 🫡.